 Unemployment compensation may be available for the spouse of a newly assigned military member or civilian employee.
 For more information contact the Texas Workforce.

 A good website for employment information is the Work in Texas homepage.
 It contains information on employment opportunities, unemployment benefits and helpful links related to employment.
-San Angelo Independent School District, USAJobs and NAFJobs are also other great websites for employment opportunities.
-For more in-depth information and employment assistance, please contact our Employment Program Manager at (325) 654-3893 or firstname.lastname@example.org.Base Services:
+The San Angelo Independent School District and USAJOBS are also other great websites for employment opportunities.
+For more in-depth information and employment assistance, contact our employment program manager at 325-654-3893 or email@example.com.Base Services: